IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“One reason why mathematics enjoys special esteem, above all other sciences, is that its laws are absolutely certain and indisputable, while those of other sciences are to some extent debatable and in constant danger of being overthrown by newly discovered facts.”

+>“A theory is the more impressive the greater the simplicity of its premises, the more different kinds of things it relates, and the more extended its area of applicability.
+Therefore the deep impression that classical thermodynamics made upon me.
+It is the only physical theory of universal content which I am convinced will never be overthrown, within the framework of applicability of its basic concepts.”

 >“The world needs new moral impulses which, I'm afraid, won't come from the churches, heavily compromised as they have been throughout the centuries.
 Perhaps those impulses must come from scientists in the tradition of Galileo, Kepler and Newton.
 In spite of failures and persecutions, these men devoted their lives to proving that the universe is a single entity, in which, I believe, a humanized God has no place.
 The genuine scientist is not moved by praise or blame, nor does he preach.
 He unveils the universe and people come eagerly, without being pushed, to behold a new revelation: the order, the harmony, the magnificence of creation!
 And as man becomes conscious of the stupendous laws that govern the universe in perfect harmony, **he begins to realize how small he is**.
 He sees the pettiness of human existence, with its ambitions and intrigues, its "I am better than thou" creed.
 This is the beginning of cosmic religion within him; fellowship and human service become his moral code.
 And without such moral foundations, we are hopelessly doomed.”

 >“Besides agreeing with the aims of vegetarianism for aesthetic and **moral reasons**, it is my view that a vegetarian manner of living by its purely physical effect on the human temperament would most beneficially influence a lot of mankind.”